Friday's national newspaper front pages - Isle Of Wight Radio

 :: The Times

-Families have demanded full refunds for some tumble dryers after they were told to stop using them following a spate of fires.

-Electric car makers are trying to secure shipments of the key battery material cobalt after hedge funds amassed a large stockpile of the metal.
+British taxpayers will help fund a private army to protect MEPs in Brussels.

 :: Watch the Press Preview on Sky News every evening at 10.30pm and 11.30pm.
-Friday night’s reviewers will be director of the Institute of Ideas, Claire Fox, and editor of The New European, Matt Kelly.
+Friday night’s reviewers will be the director of the Institute of Ideas Claire Fox and Guardian columnist and former Canon Chancellor of St Paul’s Cathedral Rev Canon Dr Giles Fraser.

 (c) Sky News 2017: Friday’s national newspaper front pages